jrbhowells/Lab2-Colour-Perception/README.md

 <video src="assets/purple_dots.mp4" width="640" height="320" controls></video>

 Write down in your logbook the reason of what you see.
-Read the Wikipedia page on Troxler's fading [here](https://en.wikipedia.org/wiki/Troxler%27s_fading), which explains this phenomenon and relates it to the human visual system.
+Read the wikipedia page on Troxler's fading [here](https://en.wikipedia.org/wiki/Troxler%27s_fading), which explains this phenomenon and relates it to the human visual system.

 [Here](http://www.ee.ic.ac.uk/pcheung/teaching/DE4_DVS/assets/blue_circle.mp4) is another experiment to test the phenomenon.
 Play the video and comment.